amplabs-ai/amplabs/README.md

 Built off of the [Battery Lifecycle Framework](https://github.com/battery-lcf) with integrations into other community projects such as [BEEP](https://github.com/TRI-AMDD/beep) and [Galvanalyser](https://github.com/Battery-Intelligence-Lab/galvanalyser).
 AmpLabs puts these components together in a scalable and performant way to bring the concepts introduced by the [Battery Data Genome](https://arxiv.org/abs/2109.07278) in a user friendly manner.

-Try out the live community version of AmpLabs by visiting https://amplabs.ai
+Try out the live hosted version of AmpLabs by visiting https://amplabs.ai

 # How to Use